 10 Sustainable and Eco Friendly Gift Wrapping Ideas

-The environment needs some serious help to reverse the damage done to the planet to date, so we need to look at ways to reduce our carbon footprint and some of the smallest efforts can make a big impact.
+The environment needs some serious help to reverse the damage done to the planet to date, so we need to look at ways to reduce our carbon footprint and some of the smallest efforts, such as donating unwanted gifts, can make a big impact.

 Use material for wrapping presents